Paper airplane icon

 6. Explore the Historic Water Castle (Taman Sari)

-Shorty standing next to the main pool at the Water castle in Yogyakarta, Indonesia
+Shorty standing next to the main pool at the Water castle (Taman Sari) in Yogyakarta, Indonesia

 Should I push him in!?